bijoychandraAU/bijoychandraau.github.io/Research.md

 layout: post
 categories: media
 ---
-Overall goal of my research focus in sustainable developement.
-The changing climate and exponential population has increased demanded for food and Water resources.
-To meet this demands, my research aims to fulfill them through a sustainable mangameent.
+Overall goal of my research focus in sustainable development.
+The changing climate and exponential population growth has increased demanded for food and Water resources.
+To meet this demands, my research aims to fulfill them through a sustainable management of the resources.

 # RESEARCH INTEREST